bluelabsio/records-mover/LOADING_SUPPORT.md

    syntax specific to your database - e.g., the Redshift function is named after Redshift's `UNLOAD` statement.

-   Thisf unction should just raise `NotImplementedError` for now.
+   This function should just raise `NotImplementedError` for now.
    Example:

    ```python